arielsalminen/vue-design-system/README.md

 # Vue Design System

-*Vue Design System* is a [Vue.js](https://vuejs.org) based open-source tool for prototyping UI design systems.
+*Vue Design System* is an open-source tool for prototyping UI design systems.
 It provides you and your team a set of interconnected patterns & practices to build upon so that you can get started with actual app code faster.

-The tool is aimed for designers & front-end developers who have at least basic knowledge of component based workflows + HTML, CSS & JS.
+The tool is built on top of [Vue.js](https://vuejs.org) and is aimed for designers & front-end developers who have at least basic knowledge of component based workflows + HTML, CSS & JS.
 Currently, it’s still a work-in-progress, but can already be used for some serious prototyping.

 The structure is based on my personal experience working on design systems and aims to simplify certain aspects.
 Compared to [Atomic Design](http://atomicdesign.bradfrost.com) for example, this setup doesn’t include molecule level at all.
 It’s omitted to help reduce the complexity of the system for its end-users.